Unip0rn/wanderbook/README.md

 # Scope
 This text mainly focuses on books in their "hardware-form", meaning the book you can hold in hands as the price to multiplicate a digital copy of a book, aka ebooks, is near-zero and hence there is no reason not to free these by technological means.
 An extension to tools might be possible but requires consideration of the differences between tools and books, like the requirement of a usecase to use a tool in a meaningful way, while reading a book always is meaningful.

+# Contributing
+Any change MUST be reviewed by at least one, preferably independent person fluent in the language that is being edited.
+Therefor please split merge requests up into as many as you edited languages, so each can be approved independently.
+For the languages I speak myself this will probably be me, otherwise I will wait until someone comments the MR stating they know the language and they approve that the change is consistent in content, documentation and commit message.